-The College's assets and deferred outflows of resources totaled \$11.9 million at September 30, 2016.
-This balance reflects a \$1.2 million increase from the 2015 fiscal year.
-The increase was caused by a \$0.3 increase in appropriation receivable, \$.6 increase in endowment investments, and \$0.3 increase in deferred outflows of resources related to pensions.
+The College's assets and deferred outflows of resources totaled \$12.3 million at September 30, 2017.
+This balance reflects a \$0.7 million increase from the 2016 fiscal year.
+The increase was caused by a \$0.8 million increase in endowment investments, and a \$0.9 million increase in deferred outflows of resources related to pensions.

-The College's operating revenues totaled \$5.2 million for the fiscal year 2016 compared to \$6.1 million in 2015.
-The 15% decrease over fiscal year 2015 operating revenues was due to decrease in Federal grants and other operating revenues.
-Operating expenses totaled \$7.4 million for the fiscal year 2016, representing an decrease of 2.0% over the 2015 fiscal year due mainly to increase in administration expenses.
+The College's operating revenues totaled \$5.4 million for the fiscal year 2017 compared to \$5.2 million in 2016.
+The 3% increase over fiscal year 2016 operating revenues was due to increase in Federal grants.
+Operating expenses totaled \$7.4 million for the fiscal year 2017.